-BACKGROUND/ CONCERNS RESOLUTIONS ACTION DATE Page: 223-224 of the Department 10.3.1.That the Committee with the 28 February 2024. of Health Budget Committee engages - the Department of the Description: Premier, Provincial The Committee notes the Treasury, Audit Committees discrepancies between the and AGSA to ascertain the planned targets of the processes how the annual Department and the reported budget and expenditure of achievements by the Auditor- the departments correlates to General of South Africa its annual target setting.
+BACKGROUND/ CONCERNS RESOLUTIONS ACTION DATE Page: 223-224 of the Department 10.3.1.That the Committee joined 28 February 2024. of Health with the Budget Committee - engages the Department of Description: the Premier, Provincial The Committee notes the Treasury, Audit Committees discrepancies between the and AGSA to ascertain the planned targets of the processes on how the annual Department and the reported budget and expenditure of achievements by the Auditor- the departments correlates to General of South Africa its annual target setting.